jundalisay/superblist/content/en/superphysics/principles/chapter-12.md

 Impossible to aggregate physically | Easy to aggregate (metals can be melted together)

-We call the perfect integration of all natural human intelligence and the raw processing power of metal-systems such as computers as **artificial sentience** (AS).
+We call the perfect integration of all natural human intelligence and the raw processing power of metal-systems such as computers as **Artificial Sentience** (AS).

 At such a stage, computers will not only be able to think like a human, but think as the collective humanity as a single unit as the soul of society, which we call the society-organism.